kristofg/rifec/README.txt

 * http://randomtechmakings.blogspot.com/2009/01/i-bought-eye-fi-sd-card-few-weeks-ago.html (Perl)

 The Eye-Fi forum thread at
-http://forums.eye.fi/viewtopic.php?f=4&t=270 also contains some very useful information.
+http://forums.eye.fi/viewtopic.php?f=4&t=270 contains some very useful information for everyone interested in making their own server.

 Todo
 ====

-* Consider checking the card firmware version in the HTTP header, and warn (or die) if it is a new or unknown version.
+* Consider checking the card firmware version in the HTTP header, and warn (or die?) if it is a new or unknown version.

 Things I'm still wondering about
 ================================